 - What is the difference between chile relleno and chile poblano?

-- How to roast peppers for chili rellenos?
+- How to roast peppers for Chile Rellenos

-- What to serve with your chili relleno recipe?
+- What do you serve with your Chiles Rellenos Recipe?

 - If you enjoy this delicious chiles rellenos recipe, look at my other recipes.